prebid/Prebid.js/adops/send-all-bids-to-the-ad-server.md

 ---
 layout: page
-title: Log all bids to the ad server
+title: Send all bids to the ad server
-head_title: Log all bids to the ad server
+head_title: Send all bids to the ad server
-description: Log all bids to the ad server for reporting and data analysis.
+description: Send all bids to the ad server for reporting and data analysis.
 pid: 1
 top_nav_section: adops
 nav_section: tutorials